Self-test loss functions for learning weak-form operators and gradient flows: Introduction

-We demonstrate the construction of the self-test loss function for learning function-valued parameters in three groups of examples: Wasserstein gradient flow, weak form elliptic operator, and sequential ensembles of unlabeled data of interacting particle systems; see Section \ref{sec:exampleList} and Sections \ref{sec:stloss-GF}--\ref{sec:ensembleData}.
+{ We demonstrate the self-test loss function in three settings involving function-valued parameters: Wasserstein gradient flows, a weak-form elliptic operator, and interacting particle systems with sequential ensembles of unlabeled data.
+Among these, Example~\ref{exmpl:GF} serves as a running example throughout the paper. }

-In particular, we show that for gradient flows, the self-test loss function aims to match the energy dissipation, and its minimizer \emph{conserves the energy} of the data flow; see Theorem \ref{thm:GF_EnergyConservation}.
-The self-testing functions are the first variation of the free energy.
-Also, we show that for stochastic differential equations (SDEs), the self-test loss function coincides with the expectation of the negative log-likelihood ratio (see Theorem \ref{thm:stloss-likelihood}); as a result, a minimizer of the self-test loss function is a \emph{maximal likelihood estimator}.

-Importantly, the loss function is quadratic since both $R_\phi[u]$ and $v_\phi[u]$ are linear in $\phi$.
-It allows us to analyze the \emph{identifiability} of $\phi$ and the \emph{well-posedness} of the inverse problem based on the Hessian of the loss function.
-We demonstrate such an analysis for learning the diffusion rate function and the potentials in a Wasserstein gradient flow in Section \ref{sec:ID}.

-It also leads to computationally efficient parametric or nonparametric regression algorithms using either least squares or neural network regression.
-We demonstrate its robustness against noisy and discrete data in parametric and nonparametric estimations in Section \ref{sec:numerics}.